 Turning seasonal chores into opportunities.

-It’s November and, in my opinion, the most beautiful month of the year!
-Everywhere I look, leaves are falling – soon to be replaced by snow.
+It’s November and, in our opinion, the most beautiful month of the year!
+Everywhere we look, leaves are falling – soon to be replaced by snow.
 Some great fundraising opportunities are waiting for you this fall and winter, so grab your coat and boots and get outside!

 For colder weather:

-Create a flyer to give to your neighbors offering your snow-shoveling services for a set rate and see if they’d like to hire you.
+Create a flyer (or click the button below to print the sample we made!) to give to your neighbors offering your snow-shoveling services for a set rate and see if they’d like to hire you.
 When they do, be thorough!
 If they like your work they’ll be quick to hire you again.

 For warmer weather:

 Whether you decide to rake leaves, shovel snow, or help your neighbors with other chores, make sure to let them know exactly why their donations are so important to you.
-They would be much more willing to give you a shot once they find out about the incredible opportunity that you are working toward such as your Summit!
+They will be much more likely to give you a shot once they find out about the incredible leadership summit that you are working toward!